List of Bad Girls characters: Darlene Cake

 Darlene Cake is a bad-tempered Yardie gang member sent to Larkhall after being convicted of grievous bodily harm.
 If anyone disses her, she immediately accuses them of racism, even though Sylvia is the only person who makes racist remarks towards her.
 Darlene is feeling ill when her cellmate, Al is murdered after being poisoned.
 Tanya Turner arrives at Larkhall and reveals that she has relations with a man named Rick Revoir; Darlene steals from Rick and discovers that he has her younger brother, Terence, held hostage.
 With Tanya and Frances' help, she manages to get Rick arrested and Terence freed.
 Bev and Phyl manipulate Darlene into thinking that it is Natalie who poisoned Al, when it was them who poisoned her accidentally with rhubarb leaves.
 Natalie and Darlene fight in the middle of G-Wing over Al's death, and Natalie wins.
 She later becomes Natalie's lackey with Janine.
 When Natalie has her hair cut with the Saunders and Johnston, Darlene makes a horrible comment about Saunders' breast cancer, which leads to the two taking revenge by bleaching Darlene's hair, leading it to fall out.
-Darlene and Janine later turn against Natalie after discovering that she is a nonce.
+Darlene and Janine later turn against Natalie after discovering that she is a child molester.
 Darlene and Janine remain good friends and write a novel together.
 They plot to murder Jim and write their plans down in their novel.
 Darlene shoots Jim with a poison thorne while he is sleeping, and when he is murdered, Janine believes that it was she and Darlene who killed him.
 The police acquire the novel after Sheena Williams hands it in.
 They are both questioned, but Di is charged with Fenner's murder.
 In series 8, Darlene notices chemistry between Janine and new prison officer Donny Kimber.
 When she discovers that Janine is writing love letters to Donny, she hides them so that Janine cannot find them.
 When this is uncovered, Janine slaps and gets into a small fight with Darlene in the middle of G-Wing.
 They are both subsequently taken down the block.
 After murdering Catherine Earlham's husband, she later attempts suicide by setting fire to herself after taking Janine hostage.